COMA: When a Person Has Brain Injury by Ron Savage, Ed.D and Marilyn Lash-Cluett, M.S.W.

 Noise, touch, light, and movement may either calm or upset the person.
 Post-traumatic amnesia is common as the person(s) regains consciousness.
 This means that the person may not remember being hurt or what happened after injury.

-A person does not just wake up from a coma.
+A person does not just “wake up” from a coma.
 It is a gradual process of becoming more responsive and aware of people and surroundings.
 Rarely do individuals progress directly through the different levels of consciousness.
 There is usually some overlap, or back and forth between stages.

 Your relative may become confused, not recognize you, talk and behave strangely, swear, become angry, and even be violent.
 This is a normal stage of coma recovery and it is usually temporary.